The 4th Kavli Symposium on Science Journalism (Austin, Texas – 19–21 February 2018)

-One of the recommendations that emerged from the 1st Kavli Symposium on science journalism (click here for full report) is that there is a strong need for science journalists worldwide to have powerful and cutting edge data mining and mapping tools and new digital platforms to help them in better executing their jobs.
+One of the recommendations that emerged from the 2nd Kavli Symposium on Science Journalism is that there is a strong need for science journalists worldwide to have powerful and cutting-edge data mining and mapping tools and new digital platforms to help them better execute their jobs.

-Top computer and network scientists, experts along with science journalists from various parts of the world explored existing cutting edge data analytic tools and how they can be applied to science journalism.
-They discussed case studies stemming from current global issues in the field of public health, climate change, and investigative stories and on how to find other experts worldwide.
+Top computer and network scientists and experts along with science journalists from various parts of the world explored existing cutting-edge data analytic tools and how they can be applied to science journalism.
+They discussed case studies stemming from current global issues in the field of public health, climate change, and investigative stories and how to find other experts worldwide.

-This Symposium defined a vision for the future of science journalism and enhance its quality through innovation and cooperation.
-It joined the international perspective and expertise of the participating journalists with those from multiple experts helping identify the promises, problems, and opportunities of data mining tools.
+This symposium defined a vision for the future of science journalism and how to enhance its quality through innovation and cooperation.
+It combined the international perspective and expertise of the participating journalists with those from multiple experts to help identify the promises, problems, and opportunities of data mining tools.

 The topic and agenda for this symposium, which took place in the heart of Silicon Valley, the cradle of data mining, were developed by the advisory committee under the supervision of the World Federation of Science Journalists.

-In February 2014 the World Federation of Science Journalists and The Kavli Foundation organised their first Symposium on the Future of Science Journalism.
-An international group of 50 leading science journalists and experts of 16 countries assembled in Oak Brook, Illinois to explore and discuss the future of science journalism.
+In February 2014 the World Federation of Science Journalists and The Kavli Foundation organized their first Symposium on the Future of Science Journalism.
+An international group of 50 leading science journalists and experts from 16 countries assembled in Oak Brook, Illinois, to explore and discuss the future of science journalism.
 The goal of the symposium was to move forward a selection of issues important to this specific type of journalism.
-Three key themes were discussed: better defining science journalism, the international collaboration between science journalists and supporting science journalism.
+Three key themes were discussed:

 Different working groups came up with recommendations for the chosen themes.

-To better define science journalism recommendations were made to create a document on the skills and core values of science journalists.
-The document seeks to support a future generation of journalists in having clarity in their mission and to reflect the future prospects for the profession.
-In addition, the relationship between Science Media Centres and science journalists was discussed and how to help journalists to sell science journalism through a proactive marketing campaign.
+To better define science journalism, recommendations were made to create a document detailing the skills and core values of science journalists.
+The document seeks to support a future generation of journalists in clearly defining their mission and to reflect the future prospects for the profession.
+In addition, the relationship between science media centres and science journalists was discussed, including how to help journalists sell science journalism through a proactive marketing campaign.

-The group focusing on the international collaboration between science journalists recommended the creation of a pilot grant and fellowship program to facilitate this kind of collaboration between science journalists.
-It also suggested the creation of three services to help organize the international relationship between science journalists, such as resource lists, a peer-to-peer network to facilitate mentoring and local meetings that would help put people together and stimulate an international collaboration of a single topic.
-The creation of a training handbook for science journalists would help improve the skill of journalists in the reporting on international science stories.
-It should include guidelines on how to work with open data, how to fundraise for story production and how to collaborate across borders.
+The group focusing on the international collaboration between science journalists recommended the creation of a pilot grant and fellowship programme to facilitate this kind of collaboration between science journalists.
+It also suggested the creation of three services to help organize the international relationship between science journalists, such as resource lists, a peer-to-peer network to facilitate mentoring, and local meetings that would help put people together and stimulate an international collaboration on a single topic.
+The creation of a training handbook for science journalists would help improve the skills of journalists in the reporting on international science stories.
+It should include guidelines on how to work with open data, how to fundraise for story production, and how to collaborate across borders.

-The discussions on supporting science journalism led to recommendations to create a collaborative working document (white paper) on best practices in business models, the development of a field guide for science publishers/entrepreneurs and the creation of online resources on business tools for publishing science journalism.
-With the help of computer scientists and other partners a data mining tools, such as an intelligent story finder and a tracking tool to detect rising stars in science should be created, as wells as a science journalist journey tracker.
-These tools will help benefit journalists fully from innovative practices and existing business models.
+The discussions on supporting science journalism led to recommendations to create a collaborative working document (white paper) on best practices in business models, the development of a field guide for science publishers and entrepreneurs, and the creation of online resources on business tools for publishing science journalism.
+With the help of computer scientists and other partners, data mining tools, such as an intelligent story finder and a tracking tool to detect rising stars in science, should be created, as well as a science journalist journey tracker.
+These tools will help journalists benefit more fully from innovative practices and existing business models.